Borisvl/bigbash/Readme.md

     Schindler's List (1993)                                                      4.5022
     Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (1963)  4.50093

-Here we have used _HASH JOIN_ which is special for Big-bash.
-It describes a normal inner join but uses a hash map internally to store the values of the right-hand side.
+Here we have used _HASH JOIN_, which is special for BigBash.
+It describes a normal inner join, but uses a hash map internally to store the values of the right-hand side.
 It is faster in cases you are joining a large table with a small one, like in this example.
 Note, that we also add a _UNIQUE_ constraint to the id column in the movie table.
 This also increases the performance of the hash join.